With their wild, bright fronds extending outwards at all angles, outdoor ferns make a beautiful addition to home gardens.

-If this is not possible, you might consider growing your fern in a slightly raised bed.
+If this is impossible, you might consider growing your fern in a slightly raised bed.

 You can test out the drainage of an area before deciding whether to plant your fern there.
 Do this by digging a hole of approximately 30 cubic centimeters.